jo-ma/smart-pensions-test/README.md

 - Deployment can take approximately 20 minutes, the majority accounted for by provisioning the EKS cluster and RDS instance.
 - The docker image is hosted in an open, ECR repo.
 If you rebuild and push it do a different repo you will need to update the app_image variable to the new location.
-- If you want to access the kubernetes cluster using kubectl, you can copy the config to your kubectl config and then run any kubectl command.
+- If you want to interact with the kubernetes cluster using kubectl, you can copy the config to your kubectl config and then run any kubectl command.
 ```bash
 cp kubeconfig_smart-pension-reasons ~/.kube/config
 ```

 ### Demo

-There is a small demo available that posts some data to the API service, then gets the data from the service and prints in a user friendly fashion.
+There is a small demo available that posts some data to the API service, then gets the data from the service and prints it in a user friendly fashion.

+The demo script requires Python 3.8 and utilizes the [requests library](https://requests.readthedocs.io/en/master/).
+I use [pipenv](https://pypi.org/project/pipenv/) to manage Python virtual environments, if you have it installed you can execute this script from the virtual environment shell.

 To run the demo follow these instructions: